LiuJieee/StartCLR/README.md

 ```
 @misc{
       title={Prediction of human pathogenic start loss variants based on self-supervised contrastive learning},
-      author={Jie Liu and Chen Wei and Henghui Fan and Lihua Wang and Bin Ye and Junfeng Xia},
+      author={Jie Liu and Henghui Fan and Na Cheng and Yansen Su and Junfeng Xia},
       year={2025}
 }
 ```